Dartvauder/NeuroSandboxWebUI/README.md

 ### Windows

 1) `Git clone https://github.com/Dartvauder/NeuroSandboxWebUI.git` to any location
-2) Run the `install.bat` and wait for installation
+2) Run the `Install.bat` and wait for installation
 3) After installation, run `Start.bat`
 4) Select the file version and wait for the application to launch
 5) Now you can start generating!